The Effective Employee Representative – Role & Legislation

 To improve success and efficiency in role and to reduce dispute over legislation or proven good practice it is beneficial for Employee Reps to have a good understanding of their role and duties and the key legislation they may be involved with.

-This workshop is for new, potential or recently elected employee representatives from all business types and sectors, including trade unions representatives.
+This training course is for new, potential or recently elected employee representatives from all business types and sectors, including trade unions representatives.

 It also acts as a refresher for existing employee representatives or union representatives looking to understand how they can be more effective in role.